CADRE Dispatch

 Magazine extension for Glock magazines.

-The more ammunition the better.
-Magazine extensions are available for most handguns including Glock 17 pistols.
+The more ammunition, the better.
+Magazine extensions are available for most handguns, including Glock 17 pistols.
 [Photo: Jason Mosher]

 SLR Works makes a +5 round mag extension for the Glock 17, which brings the capacity of each magazine up to 22 rounds.
 Department policies and mag holder types might restrict the use of extensions on extra mags, but having one in your gun provides five additional shots when needed.
 Most officers carry two extra magazines on their belt, but balancing ammo with other essential gear is a challenge.

 You can buy extended magazines directly from Glock, but a mag extender also increases your gun’s grip length.
 This extra length helps with quicker mag changes, especially if using a mag pouch.
-Over the years I’ve used SLR Rifle Works, Tyrant CNC, and Swamp Fox Wolverine mag extensions for Glock 17.
+Over the years, I’ve used SLR Rifle Works, Tyrant CNC, and Swamp Fox Wolverine mag extensions for Glock 17.
 If all three mags are equipped with extensions, an officer’s ammo count increases from 51 to 66.

 Extended magazine release

-Many people overlook the magazine release, but under adrenaline and stress, even a simple task like pushing a mag release button is harder than it sounds.
 This is especially true in the winter when you tend to wear gloves.
 Cops are out every day of the year in all weather conditions: rain or shine, freezing or sweltering hot.
 An extended magazine release helps you release that mag without any extra effort during stressful situations.

 Performing a mag change with a Glock 17.